isomerpages/govtech-stp/_traveller-resources/covid-19-tests-for-travel-to-singapore.md

 #### 2. On-Arrival Tests

-All travellers are required to take a COVID-19 PCR test upon arrival in Singapore; each test costs <b>S$160 (including GST)</b>. <!-- From 26 October 2021, 2359 hours, only travellers with 14-day travel or transit history to Category (I) countries/regions are required to take a COVID-19 PCR test upon arrival in Singapore.
-Travellers from Category (II), (III) and (IV) countries/regions will no longer need to undergo an on-arrival COVID-19 PCR test.-->
+All travellers are required to take a COVID-19 PCR test upon arrival in Singapore; each test costs <b>S$160 (including GST)</b>.  <br/><br/>From <b>26 October 2021, 2359 hours</b>, only travellers with 14-day travel or transit history to Category (I) countries/regions are required to take a COVID-19 PCR test upon arrival in Singapore.
+Travellers from Category (II), (III) and (IV) countries/regions will no longer need to undergo an on-arrival COVID-19 PCR test.

 To shorten the relevant administrative process on arrival in Singapore, travellers are strongly advised to <b>register and pay for the relevant tests using the links below before their arrival. </b>